Our sourcing strategy

 Grades and qualities

-The standard grades based on size is more or less the same as in Kenya.
-In terms of “quality” you have AA (18 up), AB (15, 16,17) and PB.
+The standard grades based on size are more or less the same as in Kenya.
+In terms of “quality” you have AA (18 up), AB (15, 16, 17) and PB.
 Then you have C grade, E (misfostered Elephant beans) AF, TT, T and F’s.
 This are lighter beans from the grades mentioned above.

 On top of the quality chain you have the Estates or CPU processed coffees considered as “fully washed”.
-They can be great but even here you will often find inconsistency and defects.
-Specially over fermentation.
+They can be great but even here you will often find inconsistencies and defects, especially over fermentation.

-You have local parchment buyers.
-Most of them will buy and blend random smallholder coffees of various and poor quality from certain areas, mix it and sell it to the mills.
-In general poor cup quality.
+There are also local parchment buyers.
+Most of them will buy and blend random smallholder coffees of various qualities from certain areas, mix it and sell it to the mills.
 Many of the mills work in close relationship with, or have their own parchment buyers to ensure volumes.

 The way coffee is traded in Tanzania makes it challenging, but not impossible, to source quality.
-You are allowed to do direct export (DE) but the specific sale, contract and quality has to be approved by the Tanzanian Coffee board.
-The main focus for the exporters is volumes of average commercial quality.
-Most of the coffee goes through the TCB (Tanzanian Coffee Board) auction, and it is almost as defected coffee is excepted.
-The quality control of coffees going through auction is monitored by the lab of TCB.
-Still, if you look at the coffees, even the supposedly clean AA’s A’s and B’s rated as quality there will often be black beans, over fermented and in general a high level of defects.
-Strangely enough they still get good premiums this days and this does not give good incentives for the farmers and millers to increase quality in general.
+You are allowed to do direct export (DE) but the specific sale, contract and quality has to be approved by the Tanzanian Coffee Board (TCB).
+The main focus for the exporters is on volumes of average commercial quality.
+Most of the coffee goes through the TCB auction.
+The quality control of coffees going through auction is monitored by the lab of TCB but a high degree of defects is generally accepted.
+If you look at the coffees, even the supposedly clean AAs, As and Bs, there will often be black and over fermented beans.
+Strangely enough they still receive good premiums which does nothing to incentivise investment in higher quality.
 To do direct export you have to get the approval based on sample by the TCB.
-This is a confusing and often a time consuming process and will delay sales and exports.
-Very often farmers that have direct relations with importers and roasters even take the coffees through auction, buy it back and ship it direct to avoid the hassle with the direct export license.
+This is a confusing and often times consuming process and will delay sales and exports.
+Very often farmers that have direct relations with importers and roasters take the coffees through auction, buy it back and ship it direct to avoid the hassle with the direct export license.

 At a glance